hmcalister/Linear-Algebra-Profiling/README.md

 #### Data Cleaning

 The `Data Cleaning` directory contains `main.ipynb` - a jupyter notebook that reads each implementation `.csv` file, ensures the data is valid, melts all individual implementation data into a single dataframe, and performs some basic analysis on it to investigate relationships.
+This notebook also holds a lot of visualizations of the data along with some discussion - if you just want to have a peek at what's involved, start here!

 ### Motivation